tburrows13/SpidertronEnhancements/README.md

 ![Demo](https://github.com/tburrows13/SpidertronEnhancements/raw/master/resources/pathfinder.gif)

+### Recall last used spidertron

+Press `Alt + F` or click on the shortcut to call your most recently driven spidertron to you.

 ### Spidertron remote pipette

 Press `Shift + Q` whilst hovering your cursor over a spidertron to select a remote from your inventory connected to that spidertron.